 Your Initial Consultation Is Free, and You Pay Nothing Unless We Win.

-When you contact us about your truck accident, we will arrange for you to speak with one of our Stamford truck accident attorneys right away.
+When you contact us about your truck accident, we will arrange for you to speak with our Stamford truck accident lawyer right away.
 During this free initial consultation, we will begin gathering the information we need in order to assess the viability of your claim.
 If we believe you have a claim and you choose to move forward, you will not pay any fees or costs unless we win just compensation on your behalf.